D3lt4lph4/papers/docs/flow/Semiautomatic2dspeedestimationmonocular.md

 **Tracking:** They test two different tracking algorithms, SORT and DeepSORT.

 **Velocity Estimation:** The velocity estimation is a two steps pipeline.
 First an affine rectification is done and then a scale recovery.
 The affine rectification aims to undo the scales transformations induced by the representation of the real world in a planar image (set the roads straight with a correct scale).
 This affine transformation is based on the hypothesis that the road is planar, the scale recovery correct the error in case of a non planar road.
-Then the speed is estimated using the lenght of the white stripes on the road.
+Then the speed is estimated using the lenght of the white stripes on the road to estimate the distances.

 ## Results